andreasdads25/Chocolate-Sales-BI-Dashboard/sql/README.md

 **Purpose:** <br><br>

-- Store the unmodified transactional data exactly as received.
+- Store the unmodified transactional data exactly as received. <br><br>
-- Provide a single source of truth before any transformations.
+- Provide a single source of truth before any transformations. <br><br>